-D. L. Day, Box No 126, Pittsburg, Okla, says: "I was a wreck for about three months and I could only do the lightest kind of work.
+D. L. Day, Box No. 126, Pittsburg, Okla, says: "I was a wreck for about three months and I could only do the lightest kind of work.
 Fi-nally I had to go home and give up completely.
 I knew my kidneys were the cause of the trouble.
-The kidney secretions caused irritation in tained a brick-dust like sediment.
+The kidney secretions caused irritation in passage and con-tained a brick-dustlike sediment.
 I felt all used up and I was as weak and nervous as could be.
 Finally I used Doan's Kidney Pills and improved.
-All the credit is due Get Dean's at Any Store, 60c a Box DOAN'S RIDNEY FOSTER-MILBURN CO., BUFFALO, N. Y. We advise you when to sell and where the best market may be found. best market may be found.
+All the credit is due to Doan's."
+Get Dean's at Any Store, 60c a Box DOAN'S RIDNEY POSTER-MILBURN CO., BUFFALO, N. Y.

+We advise you when to sell and where the best market may be found.

-Six months' service for \$1.50-Send check of P. O. order today to
+Six months' service for \$1.50-Send check or P. O. order today to

-Stockholders Protective Bureau
+Stockheiders Protective Bureau

 Reference, Any El Paso Bank

 110 Sheldon St.